rogeriofonseca/angular-spectator-example/README.md

-# angular-spectator-example
-An example of Angular with Spectator
 # AngularSpectatorExample
+An example of Angular with Spectator.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server